 The first question is that why the gradual reform that adopted in Poland, Hungary, and former USSR before their adoption of big bang approach did not work.
 Those countries had also tried to reform their traditional system by giving SOEs more autonomy.
 However, their partial reform did not resulted in similar virtuous effects as in China.
 A number of explanations are in order.
 1) Unlike in China where the SOEs, after fulling their plan obligations, were allowed to sell their extra outputs at market prices, the enterprises in the EEFSU were not allowed to set their prices (Sachs 1993, p.28).
 The price rigidity meant that excess demand and chronic shortage remained and the state producer would not have the incentives to allocate their products to more efficient users who would be able to pay higher prices for their products.
 2) Entry by nonstate enterprises were subject o severe restriction (Kornai 1986).
 Production remained monopolized and international trade remained centrally regulated (Sachs and Lipton 1990).
 Therefore, unlike SOEs in China after the transition, the existing SOEs in EEFSU never faced real competition pressure from domestic or international sources and lacked the incentives to improve productivity.
 3) In the traditional Soviet-type system, to prevent the managerial discretion under the distorted macro-policy environment, SOEs were not allowed to set their workers' wage level.
 In the Chinese case, after the micro-management reform, the wage was still controlled by the state.
 A worker's wage would increase only if the enterprise's profits exceeded a preset level.
 However, in Poland, Hungary and the former USSR, their partial reform gave the enterprises the autonomy to setting their own workers' wages.
 The weakening of state's control on wages gave the managers and workers opportunity to increase their incomes at the expense of the state by absorbing whatever income flow and whatever assets they could obtain from SOEs.
 The state's revenues were thus in great difficulty.
-43 4) The wage inflation caused the shortage to become even more acute.
+47 4) The wage inflation caused the shortage to become even more acute.
 The government in Poland as well as in the former USSR tried to play a populist game, they increased the imports of consumer goods and made the countries fell into severe foreign indebtedness (Aslund 1991).
-Probably due to the above external support, made available by the IMF, the World Bank, and other international organizations (Jayawardena 1990).
+Probably due to the above differences, instead of bringing a continuous growth and gradual transition to a market economy as in China, the partial reform led Poland and the former USSR to the brink of bankruptcy internally as well as externally and to the verge of hyperinflation.

+(Jayawardena 1990).
 Similar supports had been expected (Sachs 1991) but were not available to other countries implementing a similar program later.
 Moreover, Poland is like the Quangdong province of China.
 Due to its geographic proximity to western Europe, Poland received a large inflow of foreign direct investment in the transitional process.

-43 To some extent, China also encountered this problem.
+47 To some extent, China also encountered this problem.
 In spite of the increase in productivity, the profitability of the SOEs declined.
 As a result the government's fiscal revenues from the SOEs were reduced substantially (McKinnon 1995).